 As he continues onward along the path of a performing artist, Jonathan also makes time to coach aspiring musicians.
 In addition to continuing his service as an educator at the Gramercy Brass Band Camp, going on 7 years, Jonathan leads multi-instrument ensembles and group trumpet classes at public schools throughout the five boroughs as part of the Afro-Latin Jazz Academy, The Gramercy Brass Orchestra of New York, New York Ensemble Classes, the Lyceum Kennedy International School, Jubilee Enrichment Programs, Jazz Empowers and The New York Jazz Academy.
 He has served as full-time after-school music teacher at the Lyceum Kennedy French/Japanese School and most recently has finished 6 semesters of service as a Graduate Part-Time Instructor at the University of Colorado, Boulder, which included 3 semesters of ensemble coaching/conducting as well as 3 semesters of 100+ student History of Jazz lecture classes for non-majors.

-In addition to completing his D.M.A. in May of 2019, Dr. Saraga was accepted to the 2019 Early Fall Musicians in Residence program at the Banff Center, and achieved finalist status in the 2019 New Jazz Works grant presented by Chamber Music America.
+In addition to completing his Doctor of Musical Arts degree in May of 2019, Dr. Saraga was accepted to the 2019 Early Fall Musicians in Residence program at the Banff Center, and achieved finalist status in the 2019 New Jazz Works grant presented by Chamber Music America.
 In 2020 he was one of three trumpeters to make it to the final round of auditions for the GRAMMY- winning Afro-Latin Jazz Orchestra’s 4th Trumpet Chair, and was a selected presenter at the International Society for Improvised Music conference in Melbourne, Australia.
-Jonathan holds 3 degrees in Jazz Studies/Trumpet Performance: Bachelor of Music, Master of Music, and Doctor of Musical Arts.
+Also in 2020, Saraga received a commission from the International Society of Jazz Arrangers and Composers, as well as grants from the Louis Armstrong Educational Foundation, the University of Colorado Boulder, Music Advisory Board, the Actors Fund/Local 802 Musicians Union, the Jazz Foundation of America, the Afro-Latin Jazz Alliance, and the Recording Academy/MusiCares.